The beach-fit plan for men

 Beach-fit tip 8: Don’t overdose on protein

 A common misconception when looking to build muscle is that you should eat as much protein as possible.
-The maximum amount of protein the body can utilise and absorb per day is just two grams for each kilo of your bodyweight — and that is for someone training extremely hard.
+The maximum amount of protein the body can utilize and absorb per day is just two grams for each kilo of your bodyweight — and that is for someone training extremely hard.
 Any excess protein eaten will be converted and stored as body fat and too much protein consumption can cause kidney damage.

 Beach-fit tip 10: Turn up the resistance

-Include resistance training exercises as part of your exercise programme.
+Include resistance training exercises as part of your exercise program.
 By toning up and building up your muscles, you will increase the amount of calories you burn throughout the day — even when at rest.